top of page

 It’s not easy to grow your personal brand or small business on Instagram these days, that’s no secret, but one of the building blocks to your success is with a consistent appearance and brand message - that done, you’re over the first hurdle and away.

-Nowadays, with multiple algorithms monitoring user behaviour, and filtering out the less than popular posts, constant updates and changes it’s definitely more of an uphill slog leaving your account pretty much stagnant if you don't work at it.
+Nowadays, with multiple algorithms monitoring user behaviour, and filtering out the less-than-popular posts, constant updates and changes it’s more of an uphill slog leaving your account pretty much stagnant if you don't work at it all the time.

 What makes a stand-out brand aesthetic?